Logg-y/aomr-advanced-tooltips/notes.md

 Is loki's MU spawn text obtuse?
 Animal favor yield for norse?
-Einheri horn blast - knowing the attack point (and how long he's stuck recovering before he can attack) is technically useful
-    Arguably same for shoot/scooters
 How long does promethean offspring birth anim last?
 If they're stuck in it and targetable this matters how many vill shots kill an animal?